MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

 __Figure x.
 Demand Limit Generator Operation Scheme Demand Profile__

-The optimization process for this measure used the Particle Swarm Optimization (PSO) analysis option in PAT, which is based on hydroPSO (Zambrano-Bigiarini et. al., 2013), with a single independent variable, the `Generator Demand Limit Scheme Purchased Electric Demand Limit` in Watts, to minimize the annual utility cost.
+The optimization process for this measure used the PSO analysis option in PAT with a single independent continuous variable, the `Generator Demand Limit Scheme Purchased Electric Demand Limit` in Watts, to minimize the annual utility cost.

 ![image](png/figure_measures_p1_pat.png)